via/viaems/README.md

     1. [STM32F4](#stm32f4)

 ## Decoding
-Currently the only two decoders styles implemented are a generic N+1 cam/crank decoder, and an N tooth cam/crank decoder (useful only for batch injection and distributor ignition).
-There are preset implementations of these for a Toyota 24+1 CAS, and the Ford TFI.
+Currently the only two decoders styles implemented are even-tooth and missing-tooth wheels.
+Wheels of each type are supported on both cam and crankshaft, and both support an optional cam sync input.
+Without the cam sync, the even tooth decoder is only really useful for batch injection and distributor ignition on low resolution wheels such as the Ford TFI.

 ### EEC-IV TFI
 EEE-IV TFI modules came in a few flavors.
 Currently only the